The Double Exponential Runtime is Tight for 2-Stage Stochastic ILPs: Runtime Bounds for -Stage Stochastic ILPs under ETH

-We will rewrite the constraint matrix as follows: For each coefficient $c > 1$ we will insert its encoding $\enc(x)$ and beneath the matrix $E$.
-Furthermore we have to fix the dimensions for the first row in the constraint matrix, the columns without great coefficients and the right-hand side $b$ by filling the matrix at the corresponding positions with zeros.
-In detail, the altered Integer Linear Program $\mathcal{A}\cdot x = b$ will look as follows.
-Note that the ones correspond to $\enc_0(x_i)$ and $\enc_0(y_i)$.
+We re-write the constraint matrix as follows: For each coefficient $a > 1$, we insert its encoding $\enc(a)$ and beneath we put the matrix $E$.
+Furthermore, we have to fix the dimensions for the first row in the constraint matrix, the columns without great coefficients and the right-hand side $b$ by filling the matrix at the corresponding positions with zeros.
+The altered integer linear program $\mathcal{A}\cdot x = b$ is displayed in Figure~\ref{fig:AlteredMatrix}.